 BASIM RAZZO: Well, it took them months and months to—if it wasn’t for Azmat’s pushing—and then they offered me—first they admitted that the bombing was done by mistake.
 But this took months and months of emails back and forth.
 They still have not provided me with a clear letter saying that the bombing was done by mistake.

-And then they gave me an appointment to meet in Erbil, to offer me a payment they call [inaudible] payment.
+And then they gave me an appointment to meet in Erbil, to offer me a payment they call solatia payment.
 When I met with them at Erbil airport, this lady lawyer, she expressed her sorrow and deepest sympathy to my accident.
-She said, “We are sorry.
+And she said, “We are sorry.
 We know the bombing was done by mistake.”

 And I, for the second time and third time, I asked her, I said, “Listen, I need an explicit letter from you saying that the bombing was done by mistake.”
 She said, “OK, I promise I will get you this letter.”
 And then they offered me the payment of $15,000 as a compensation for the death of my wife and my daughter, which I immediately declined.
-And she said “I’m sorry, sir, this is the most that we can do [and we are tapped off?].”
+And she said, “I’m sorry, sir.
+This is the most that we can do, and we are capped off.”

-JUAN GONZÁLEZ: I wanted to ask Azmat Khan—this is a family that is a professional family, well educated, was relatively middle-class.
-And there are many others who are victims who are not so fortunate and don’t have the ability to really confront the coalition.
+JUAN GONZÁLEZ: I wanted to ask Azmat Khan—this is a family that’s a professional family, well educated, was relatively middle-class.
+And there are many others who are victims, who are not so fortunate and don’t have the ability to really confront the coalition.
 You talk about one case in April of 2015 where 18 civilians were killed and where the coalition is still saying there’s insufficient evidence that any civilians were killed in that attack.
-What is happening with all of these other cases?
+What is happening with all these other cases?

 AZMAT KHAN: Right.
 That particular incident was an electrical substation in East Mosul, for which there was ample evidence of online.
 When I went on the ground and interviewed people, dozens of people, they said, “Just go online.
 You’ll find the videos.”
 And I did.

-And these individuals, who often don’t even have cell phones that are working all of the time, have very little means and access.
+And these individuals, who often don’t even have cellphones that are working all of the time, have very little means and access.
 And we have now turned over all of those allegations that were close to where the coalition reported coordinates to us.
-And we are waiting to hear a response to them about whether or not they are even going to investigate them.
+And we are waiting to hear a response to them about whether or not they’re even going to investigate them.

-AMY GOODMAN: And Azmat, when Basim went to the U.S. lawyer and he laid out all he had lost—this is outside of the agony of the loss of his family—his wife and daughter, his nephew, deeply close to him, and his brother next door—talked about what the houses were worth.
+AMY GOODMAN: And, Azmat, when you went—when Basim went to the U.S. lawyer and he laid out all he had lost—this is outside of the agony of the loss of his family—his wife, his daughter, his nephew, deeply close to him, and his brother next door—talked about what the houses were worth.
 He owns a downtown building in Mosul, said something like $500,000.
-And then they said altogether, $15,000 if he signs on the dotted line.
+And then they said, altogether, $15,000, if they sign—if he signs on the dotted line.
 How common is this?
-I mean, he is talking about, even this wouldn’t have happened—though he has not gotten a letter that he is not part of ISIS, even if they say it to him privately.
+And, I mean, he’s talking about—even this wouldn’t have happened, though he’s not gotten a letter that he’s not part of ISIS, even if they say it to him privately.
 How typical is this?